Scroll to the main content

 5 km/h

-The walk through the millennia begins in front of the Schuh mill in Schattendorf.
-There next to the Tauscherbach a Rennofen was built and iron was produced for the first time in 2000 years.
-The approx. 7 km long path leads along the main road, to the Hadspitzwald, over the Krippelberg again towards the village and Schuh-Mühle.
+The hike through the millennia begins at the Schuh-Mühle in Schattendorf.
+There, next to the Tauscherbach, a smelting furnace was built and iron was produced for the first time in 2000 years.
+The approximately 7 km long path leads along the main road, into the Hadspitzwald, over the Krippelberg back toward the village and Schuh-Mühle.

-The first stop leads to the settlement site of the Neolithic Schattendorfer.
-A board in front of the site gives insight into the life of the Stone Age, with which tools were worked or how the houses were built at that time.
+The first station leads to the settlement site of the neolithic Schattendorf inhabitants.
+A sign in front of the site provides insights into life in the Stone Age, including what tools were used and how the houses of that time were built.

-The route continues towards the north to the second station, in the so-called "Hadspitzwald" to the "7 hills", as they are popularly called.
-Just before entering the forest, a plaque awaits with a short introduction to the burial customs and beliefs of people in the older Iron Age, as well as a plan of the tumulus field.
-Until the next station in the northern direction, let yourself be enchanted by the slightly hilly landscape and imagine the life in past times in this area.
+The route continues northward to the second station, in the so-called “Hadspitzwald” to the “7 Hills,” as they are colloquially known.
+Just before entering the forest, a sign awaits with a brief introduction to the burial customs and beliefs of people in the Early Iron Age, as well as a map of the barrow cemetery.
+Let yourself be enchanted by the gently rolling landscape on your way to the next station to imagine life in this area during past times.

 Participants: min.
 5